 The only way I’d even consider this is if it allowed an override so that you could have color even without a tty, but I’d still prefer a default color — it’s 2008, people, your apps can almost definitely handle color at this point.

-#2 Updated by Thomas Bellman about 5 years ago
+#2 Updated by Thomas Bellman over 7 years ago

 It may be 2008, but it is still a pain to write regexps that handle strange escape sequences when you postprocess the output, with for example grep or awk.

 As for an override, I would assume that —color=true would provide that.

 (Personally, I dislike output that looks like a christmas tree even for interactive use.
 It just gives me headaches.)